-The Institute for Interanimation is a space for research and artistic work focused on the interplay between new technologies and human experience.
-Currently, ii is exploring ways in which new digital technologies frame and influence liveness. ii was formed by Mona Kasra and Peter Bussigel at the University of Virginia in 2016 and it continues as a loose international collective of artists, builders, theorists, performers, and technologists. ii projects are called phases.
-There have been three phases so far and work has begun on phase 4.
+The Institute for Interanimation is a space for research and artistic work focused on the interplay between new technologies and human experience. ii was formed by Mona Kasra and Peter Bussigel at the University of Virginia in 2016 and it continues as a loose collective of artists, builders, theorists, performers, and technologists. ii projects are called phases.
+We are currently in phase 4.

 Merriam Webster defines “interanimate” as “to animate mutually,” and that simple definition guides our thinking and making.
 In a concrete sense, interanimation happens when multiple bodies are in-motion together—human bodies, virtual bodies, technological bodies.
 It appeals to a continual shifting or reconsideration (of identity, of a ‘piece’, of value systems in general).
 In creating new tools and technical systems, we change, and as we change, our tools and systems evolve and transform as well.
 The Institute for Interanimation seeks to foreground this change, to embrace the mutual animation between the performer and instrument, user and interface, human and institute.